-In the space science industry, NASA has considered hydroponic growing method to living and nourishment to astronauts on the space station and on Mars.
+In the space science industry, NASA has considered the hydroponic growing method for feeding and nourishment to astronauts on the space station and on Mars.

 In a world where scientists are working day by day to solve the matters of food and natural resources in a sustainable and ecological way, Hydroponics still plays a major part in human being's cope to the future survival.